Students in fourth, fifth, or sixth grade may qualify for the 4th–6th Grade Talent Search through one of three methods:

 - Scoring 125 or above (full scale or composite) on an accepted IQ test

-- Students only need to meet the criteria on one approved subtest-area or on the composite to be eligible for the program.
+- Students only need to meet the criteria on one approved subtest-area to be eligible for the program.

 - Students may qualify using scores from any time in the past two years—for example a fifth grader may use scores from either third or fourth grades.